el634dev/movie-tracker/README.md

 <!-- Env Variables -->
 ## Environment Variables
-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file before running `python app.py`

-`DATABASE_URL`

-`SECRET_KEY`
+`DATABASE_URL` - set this as the url to your database, start with sqlite:///
+>
+`SECRET_KEY` - set this to something secure

 <!-- Getting Started -->
 ## Getting Started